blairesc/blaire-desouza-portfolio/content/sections/about/about.md

 ---

 Hello again!
 I am a front end web developer with a Bachelor's of Science in Computer Science from Florida Atlantic University.
-I am now based in the New York Metropolitan area.
+I am now based in the New York City Metropolitan area.

 I love combining my technical knowledge with my keen eye for design and attention to details to create beautifully efficient applications.
 My passion for coding stems from the feeling of